dask-contrib/dask-sql/docs/pages/how_does_it_work.rst

   which is specified as a tree of java objects - similar to many other SQL engines (Hive, Flink, ...)
 - convert this description of the query from java objects into dask API calls (and execute them) - returning a dask dataframe.

-Th following example explains this in quite some technical details.
+The following example explains this in quite some technical details.
 For most of the users, this level of technical understanding is not needed.

 1. SQL enters the library